OSGeo/gdal/doc/source/user/configoptions.rst

     careful : on Linux systems, the number of file handles that can be opened by a process is generally limited to 1024.

+.. config:: GDAL_MAX_DATASET_POOL_RAM_USAGE
+   :since: 3.7

+   Limit the RAM usage of opened datasets in the GDALProxyPool.

+   The value can also be suffixed with ``MB`` or ``GB`` to respectively express it in megabytes or gigabytes.
+The default value is 25% of the usable physical RAM minus the :config:`GDAL_CACHEMAX` value.

 .. config:: GDAL_SWATH_SIZE
    :default: 1/4 of the maximum block cache size (GDAL_CACHEMAX)